nlemahieu/docker/README.md

 docker run nlemahieu/coffeescript coffee [CMD]
 ```

-You can also create a new aliais on your machine
+You can also create a new alias on your machine

 ```
 alias coffee='docker run nlemahieu/coffeescript coffee'